How to Use Your iPhone Password Manager

 21. Tap the Search bar to search for a specific login.

-That's how to look at saved passwords on your iPhone and everything there is to know about the Passwords app.
-Simply tap a password to copy it to your clipboard and paste it into the website or app.
+That's how to use the password manager on your iPhone.
+If you ever need to find passwords for apps on iPhone, simply tap a password to copy it to your clipboard and paste it into the website or app.
 The Passwords app is also available on your other Apple devices running iPadOS 18 or macOS Sequoia or newer.
 Next, find out how to turn on keychain on iPhone.
+If you're looking for the best password manager for the iPhone, we can help you decide if you should continue to use the Passwords app or switch to a third-party app.

 Master your iPhone in one minute a day: Sign up here to get our FREE Tip of the Day delivered right to your inbox.